Bharathh-Raj/bloc_ease/README.md

 4. Using typedefs to easily differentiate between states (typedef AuthSucceedState = SucceedState<Auth>).
 (Snippet included for Intellij and VSCode)

 ## Details
 `InitialState` `LoadingState` `SucceedState` `FailedState`.
 Trust me, we could hold any state with one of these states.
-If we could not hold our state within these states, we are probably handling multiple states together.
+If we could not hold our state within these states, we are most probably handling multiple states together.
 - Asynchronous CRUD Operation state can usually be either of these 4 states.
   - Backend fetching
   - Device IO Job